 |OU Softball Tradition | Eight WCWS Appearances||OU Softball Main|

-Following is a look back at each of Oklahoma's eight trips to the WCWS in Oklahoma City.
+The following is a look back at each of Oklahoma's nine trips to the WCWS in Oklahoma City.

 |2013 WCWS | Oklahoma Wins Second National Title|

 The Sooners then hosted No. 16 Texas A&M in the Super Regional but easily bested the Aggies, winning each game by run-rule and outscoring A&M 18-2.